 Table 2.
-The sustainability assessment for the destination management dimension (Source: Analysis Result, 2023)
+The Sustainability Assessment for the Destination Management Dimension (Source: Analysis Result, 2023)

-Criteria Indicator R W Score Criteria Degree M1 Degree 2 2 4 0.15 Integration of relevant stakeholder 2 1 2 Management guidelines based on sustainability principles 0 2 0 Multi-year strategy that includes a focus on sustainability 1 2 2 Multi-year strategy based on assets and risks assessment 1 2 2 M2 Actively collecting data and reports on sustainable tourism and management issues 1 2 2 0.06 Periodical review of monitoring system 2 1 2 М3 Management supports sustainable business certification for tourism-related enterprises 0 2 0 0.00 List of tourism-related certified enterprises available publicly and keep updated 0 1 0 M4 Visitors' feedback mechanism on sustainability issues 1 2 2 0.04 Visitors' feedback mechanism on tourist destination 1 1 1 M5 Information and promotional material with appropriate content 2 1 2 0.04 Utilizing multiple media to share information, promote, and facilitate reservations 1 1 1 l М6 Management strategy and action plans to address seasonality of tourism and spread of visitation 1 2 2 0.09 Monitoring of visitor numbers, activities, and impacts 2 2 4 M7 Public consultation when developing tourism 1 2 2 0.03 Public participation in the development of policies/regulations/guidelines 0 1 0 М8 Management strategy and action plans in addressing climate issues 1 2 2 0.03 Information on climate change adaptation has been made publicly available 0 1 0 М9 Risk reduction, crisis management and emergency response plans 1 2 2 0.03 Risk and crisis management training programs 0 2 0 SUM 34 32 0.47 Degree of fulfillment: Management dimension 0 .47 47% collaborate with relevant stakeholders (cultural community and artists, institutions, the private sector, academics and the media) to encourage the acceleration of development through funding, education, facilities, promotions, etc. What needs to be prepared in this criterion are management guidelines and multi-year planning strategies, based on sustainability principles and referring to risk assessments.
+Criteria Indicator R w Score Criteria Degree M1 DMO has responsibility for sustainable tourism management 2 2 4 0.15 Integration of relevant stakeholder 2 1 2 Management guidelines based on sustainability principles 0 2 0 Multi-year strategy that includes a focus on sustainability 1 2 2 Multi-year strategy based on assets and risks assessment 1 2 2 M2 Actively collecting data and reports on sustainable tourism and management issues 1 2 2 0.06 Periodical review of monitoring system 2 1 2 М3 Management supports sustainable business certification for tourism-related enterprises 0 2 0 0.00 List of tourism-related certified enterprises available publicly and keep updated 0 1 0 M4 Visitors' feedback mechanism on sustainability issues 1 2 2 0.04 Visitors' feedback mechanism on tourist destination 1 1 1 M5 Information and promotional material with appropriate content 2 1 2 0.04 Utilizing multiple media to share information, promote, and facilitate reservations 1 1 1 M6 Management strategy and action plans to address seasonality of tourism and spread of visitation 1 2 2 0.09 Monitoring of visitor numbers, activities, and impacts 2 2 4 M7 Public consultation when developing tourism 1 2 2 0.03 Public participation in the development of policies/regulations/guidelines 0 1 0 M8 Management strategy and action plans in addressing climate issues 1 2 2 0.03 Information on climate change adaptation has been made publicly available 0 1 0 M9 Risk reduction, crisis management and emergency response plans 1 2 2 0.03 Risk and crisis management training programs 0 2 0 SUM 34 32 0.47 Degree of Fulfillment: Management Dimension 0.47 Degree of Fullithment: Management Dimension 47%

+The assessment results show that the degree of fulfillment of the Destination Management Dimension is 47% or equivalent to the Intermediate level.
+This result indicates that actions are needed to achieve the criteria and improve the sustainability of the dimension.
+Out of the 9 criteria, M1 obtained the highest score of 0.15.
+As a DMO, Pokdarwis Kampoeng Jawi has a well-defined organizational structure and responsibilities.
+The integration of relevant stakeholders is needed to involve key and influential groups in tourism and enable their participation, in order to provide socio-economic prosperity (Miočić et al., 2016).
+DMOs are fully aware that they have limited resources.
+Therefore, they collaborate with relevant stakeholders (cultural community and artists, institutions, the private sector, academics and the media) to encourage the acceleration of development through funding, education, facilities, promotions, etc. What needs to be prepared in this criterion are management guidelines and multi-year planning strategies, based on sustainability principles and referring to risk assessments.
 This will ensure efficient and effective management of the community's resources and help destinations in preventing, adapting, reducing, and overcoming crises (Ngo and Creutz, 2022).